-- 1. Pupil's Responsibilities - A. To occupy the seat assigned by the driver and to refrain at all times from moving around while the bus is in motion - B. To follow classroom conduct (except for ordinary conversation) while getting on or off and while riding the bus - C. Be courteous and obedient to your bus driver; they are responsible for your safety and need your help. - D. To warn the driver of an approaching danger if there is reason to believe the driver is not aware of the danger - E. To be in the place designated both morning and afternoon ready to board the bus at the designated time.
-The driver is responsible for the maintenance of their schedule and cannot wait for tardy students.
-F. Wear a face mask at all times. - 2.
-Personal Safety - A. To stay off the traveled roadway at all times while waiting for a bus - B. To wait until the bus has come to a stop before attempting to get on or off - C. To leave the bus only at the consent of the driver - D. To enter or leave the bus only at the front door after the bus has come to a stop except in case of emergency - E. If necessary to cross a traveled highway, after leaving the bus, due in the following manner: - a.
-Make certain the bus is stationary.

-- b.
-On alighting, go to front of bus within 10 feet or in sight of the driver and wait for the proper signal for crossing. - c.
-Upon signal from the driver, or from a personal escort, look both to the right and left and proceed across the highway in front of the bus. - d.
-Walk (not run) in front of the bus when crossing the highway. - F. Keep hands and head inside the bus at all times - G. Inform driver when absence is expected from school - H. Report to the driver at once any damage to the bus that is observed - I. Help keep bus clean, sanitary, and orderly
+- 1. Pupil's Responsibilities - a.
+To occupy the seat assigned by the driver and to refrain at all times from moving around while the bus is in motion - b.
+To follow classroom conduct (except for ordinary conversation) while getting on or off and while riding the bus - c.
+Be courteous and obedient to your bus driver; they are responsible for your safety and need your help. - d.
+To warn the driver of an approaching danger if there is reason to believe the driver is not aware of the danger - e.
+To be in the place designated both morning and afternoon ready to board the bus at the designated time.
+The driver is responsible for the maintenance of their schedule and cannot wait for tardy students. - f.
+Wear a face mask at all times. - 2.
+Personal Safety - a.
+To stay off the traveled roadway at all times while waiting for a bus - b.
+To wait until the bus has come to a stop before attempting to get on or off - c.
+To leave the bus only at the consent of the driver - d.
+To enter or leave the bus only at the front door after the bus has come to a stop except in case of emergency - e.
+If necessary to cross a traveled highway, after leaving the bus, due in the following manner: - i.
+Make certain the bus is stationary. - ii.
+On alighting, go to front of bus within 10 feet or in sight of the driver and wait for the proper signal for crossing. - iii.
+Upon signal from the driver, or from a personal escort, look both to the right and left and proceed across the highway in front of the bus. - iv.
+Walk (not run) in front of the bus when crossing the highway. - f.
+Keep hands and head inside the bus at all times - g.
+Inform driver when absence is expected from school - h.
+Report to the driver at once any damage to the bus that is observed - i.
+Help keep bus clean, sanitary, and orderly